Congregation Shaare Zedek:

 On October 31, 1921, the congregation purchased land on the south side of West 93rd Street, costing $100,000.
 A building committee was established by trusted members of the congregation to mitigate the serious problem of capacity and to achieve three goals with this new shul: the building must meet religious needs, its structure and materials must be durable and aesthetics must be appropriate.
 The members originally discussed the possibility of building a five-story structure containing a school, banquet hall, gymnasium, and water pool costing approximately $775,000.
 Jacob Monsky writes that ‘arguments and frustrations were many’ regarding this decision but the congregation ultimately decided upon a $300,000 three-story structure with a large auditorium and balcony (Monsky, 1964, p.
 89).

-The architectural firm of Sommerfield and Steckler was tasked with designing the new edifice on 93rd Street.
-William C. Sommerfield and Benjamin Steckler were both established architects in their own right, having respective practices in New York around the 1890s, but in 1906 they merged to establish the firm of Sommerfield and Steckler.
+The architectural firm of Sommerfeld and Steckler was tasked with designing the new edifice on 93rd Street.
+William C. Sommerfeld and Benjamin Steckler were both established architects in their own right, having respective practices in New York around the 1890s, but in 1906 they merged to establish the firm of Sommerfeld and Steckler.
 They built a variety of structures and styles, however, flats and tenement buildings were among their most common.
 Their decision to design a synagogue in 1922 was a different direction for the firm; however, the resulting design assured them of their capabilities amongst the architectural elite (LPC, 1990, p.
 A138).
 The synagogue was dedicated on April 15, 1923.

 ‘Arguments and frustrations were many’ regarding this decision but the congregation ultimately decided upon a $300,000 three-story structure with a large auditorium and balcony.